Higher congruences between newforms and Eisenstein series of squarefree level: Higher congruences: Proof of main results

 \begin{proof} As established in Remark \ref{elength}, if each $J_i$ is principal, $e(J_i,T_i) = \mathrm{length}(T_i/J_i)$.
 Hence, \end{proof}

-\section{Higher Congruences: Proof of Main Results}
+\section{Higher congruences: Proof of main results}

 Recall that $N = \prod_{j=1}^tq_j>6$ is a squarefree positive integer, $f_1,\dots,f_r$ are all weight 2 newforms of level $N_{f_i}$ dividing $N,$ and In this section, we first extend the higher congruences framework in \cite[\S 3]{berger2014higher} to elliptic modular forms of squarefree level.
-Under certain conditions, we then give a strict lower bound for the depth of Eisenstein congruences modulo $p$ and show how this depth controls the local principality of the Eisenstein ideal.
+Under certain conditions, we then give two numerical criteria, one in terms of the depth of Eisenstein congruences modulo $p$ and one in terms of the $p$-valuation of $\eta(N),$ for the Eisenstein ideal to not be locally principal.
+In particular, these criteria allow us to establish an infinite class of examples where the Eisenstein ideal is not locally principal.